Shadows: Awakening

-Shadows: Awakening is an action role-playing game developed by Slovak studio Games Farm and published by Kalypso Media for Microsoft Windows, Xbox One and PlayStation 4 in August 2018.
-It is a successor to the 2014 game Shadows: Heretic Kingdoms and is the third installment of the Heretic Kingdoms series.
+Shadows: Awakening is an action role-playing game developed by Slovakian studio Games Farm and published by Kalypso Media for Microsoft Windows, Xbox One and PlayStation 4 in August 2018.
+It is both a remake and sequel to the 2014 game Shadows: Heretic Kingdoms and is the third installment of the Heretic Kingdoms series.

 Gameplay

 Shadows: Awakening is played from an isometric perspective with a top-down camera angle.
 The game focuses on hack-and-slash combat and loot collection, encouraging the player to utilise its core mechanic of switching between the Devourer, a demon summoned from the Shadow Realm, and up to three playable characters.

 The game also contains puzzles and quests that players must complete in order to progress the story.

 Plot

 Like its predecessor, Shadows: Awakening takes place in the fantasy world of the Heretic Kingdoms.
 The game begins with the player being summoned from the Shadow Realm in the form of a demon named the Devourer by a mysterious hooded man, voiced by Tom Baker.
 The player is then given three characters to choose from; long-deceased heroes each with their own abilities and storyline, which the Devourer possesses.
-The hero, now brought back to life, is called upon to stop other demonic forces from taking over the Heretic Kingdoms in the form of the recently-assassinated secret council Penta Nera.
+The hero, now brought back to life, is called upon to stop other demonic forces from taking over the Heretic Kingdoms in the form of the recently assassinated secret council Penta Nera.